-(a) Basis of accounting:
+(a) Statement of compliance:

-These interim financial statements have been prepared in compliance with International Financial Reporting Standards applicable to the preparation of financial statements, and International Accounting Standard 34, Interim Financial Reporting (together "IFRS").
-The Partnership reports under this basis of accounting as required by Canadian Securities Legislation and the Canadian Accounting Standards Board.
-These interim financial statements should be read in conjunction with the annual financial statements for the year ended December 31, 2021 which have been prepared in accordance with IFRS.
+These interim financial statements have been prepared in compliance with IFRS Accounting Standards applicable to the preparation of financial statements, and International Accounting Standard 34, Interim Financial Reporting (together "IFRS").
+The Fund reports under this basis of accounting as required by Canadian Securities Legislation and the Canadian Accounting Standards Board.
+These interim financial statements should be read in conjunction with the annual financial statements for the year ended December 31, 2023 which have been prepared in accordance with IFRS.